Tamschi/Asteracea/book/src/conditional_content/for.md

 # `for`-loops

-`for` loops is Asteracea components resemble those in plain Rust, but do produce output on each iteration:
+`for` loops in Asteracea components resemble those in plain Rust, but do produce output on each iteration:

 ```rust asteracea=Looped
 asteracea::component! {